-Pension commitments, corresponding to retirement benefits, are measured as of December 31st, 2022, using the retrospective method.
-This method considers the current age and length of service of each employee, their life expectancy up to the age of 65 and the probability of their remaining with the company at that age.
+Pension commitments, corresponding to retirement benefits, are measured as of December 31st, 2023, using the retrospective method.
+This method considers the current age and length of service of each employee, their life expectancy up to the age of 65 and the probability of remaining with the company at that age.

-The scale used to determine the number of months' salary is that of the SYNTEC collective bargaining agreement; the retirement amount is thus equal to one month per year of presence, plus one-fifth of a month from the sixth year onwards.
+The scale used to determine the number of months' salary is the one of the SYNTEC collective bargaining agreement; the retirement amount is thus equal to one month per year of Service, plus one-fifth of a month from the sixth year onwards.

-The calculation is estimated using the compensation paid in 2022 and takes into account a rotation rate by age segment of between 0% and 17.8%, a discount rate of 4.25%, a wage revaluation rate of 5%, and a social security contribution rate of 48%
+The calculation is estimated on the basis of the compensation paid in 2023 and takes into account a rotation rate by age segment, a discount rate of 3.90%, a wage revaluation rate of 6.96%, and a social security contribution rate of 48%.